osm2pgsql-dev/osm2pgsql/gazetteer/README.txt

 2) Build the transliteration module cd gazetter make

+Update gazetteer-functions.sql to give the absolute path to the module, replacing /home/twain/osm2pgsql/gazetteer/gazetteer.so

 3) Various suplimentary data, used to patch holes in OSM data cat import_worldboundaries.sql | psql gazetteer